isteveweb/DishHub/README.md

 * Android Palette

-## Setup
+## Developer Setup
-To run this project, install it locally using the compliler:
+To run this project as a developer, install it locally using the compliler:
 ```
 $ Android studio install
 $ change Sdk